wagtail/wagtail/docs/releases/upgrading.rst

 * Make any necessary code changes as directed in the "Upgrade considerations" section of the release notes.
 * Test that your project is working as expected.

+Remember that the JavaScript and CSS files used in the Wagtail admin may have changed between releases - if you encounter erratic behaviour on upgrading, ensure that you have cleared your browser cache.
+When deploying the upgrade to a production server, be sure to run ``./manage.py collectstatic`` to make the updated static files available to the web server.
+In production, we recommend enabling `ManifestStaticFilesStorage <https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#manifeststaticfilesstorage>`_ in the ``STATICFILES_STORAGE`` setting - this ensures that different versions of files are assigned distinct URLs.

 .. _compatible_django_python_versions: